 Well, walking thru the city center we get the impression of a rather grim and rundown environment.
 Not the ease and the friendly atmosphere of other Mexican towns we’ve visited so far.

-And of course we discover the adequate watering hole to admire the whole splendor of this medieval architecture: Las Sombrillas.
+And of course, we discover the adequate watering hole to admire the whole splendour of this medieval architecture: Las Sombrillas.
 Probably more for a drink than for something more substantial.

 A visit to the sumptuous cathedral …